leomccormack/Spatial_Audio_Framework/README.md

 Many examples have been included in the repository, which may serve as a starting point for learning how to use the framework:

 * **ambi_bin** - a binaural Ambisonic decoder with built-in rotator.
-It includes the following decoding options: least-squares (LS), spatial re-sampling (SPR), Time-alignment (TA) [1], Magnitude Least-Squares (MagLS) [2].
+It supports the following decoding options: least-squares (LS), spatial re-sampling (SPR), Time-alignment (TA) [1], Magnitude Least-Squares (MagLS) [2].
 * **ambi_dec** - a frequency-dependent Ambisonic decoder.
-Including the following decoding approaches: sampling ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).
+It supports the following decoding options: sampling Ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).
 * **ambi_drc** - a frequency-dependent dynamic range compressor (DRC) for Ambisonic signals, based on the design proposed in [5].
-* **ambi_enc** - a simple Ambisonic encoder.
+* **ambi_enc** - a basic Ambisonic encoder.
 * **array2sh** - converts microphone array signals into spherical harmonic signals (aka Ambisonic signals), based on theoretical descriptions [6,7]; more details found in [8].
-* **beamformer** - a beamforming example with several different beamforming options.
+* **beamformer** - a beamformer example with several different beamforming options.
 * **binauraliser** - convolves input audio with interpolated HRTFs, which can be optionally loaded from a SOFA file.
 * **dirass** - a sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assignment is based on the DoA estimates extracted from spatially-localised active-intensity vectors, which are biased towards each beamformer direction [9].
 * **matrixconv** - a basic matrix convolver with an optional partitioned convolution mode.
 * **multiconv** - a basic multi-channel convolver with an optional partitioned convolution mode.
 * **panner** - a frequency-dependent VBAP panner [10], which permits source loudness compensation as a function of the room [11].
-* **pitch_shifter** - a very basic multi-channel pitch shifter, based on the phase vocoder approach.
+* **pitch_shifter** - a basic multi-channel pitch shifter, based on the phase vocoder approach.
-* **powermap** - sound-field visualiser based on beamformer (PWD, MVDR) energy or sub-space methods (MUSIC).
+* **powermap** - sound-field visualiser based on beamformer (PWD, MVDR) energy or sub-space-based methods (MUSIC).
 * **rotator** - rotates spherical harmonic signals (aka Ambisonic signals) given yaw-pitch-roll angles [12].
-* **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors; as proposed in [8].
+* **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors, at multiple frequencies; as proposed in [8].

 Note that many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](https://github.com/leomccormack/SPARTA).

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
-It should be highlighted that, in general, the framework has been designed to be highly modular with plenty of room for expansion.
+It should be highlighted that the framework has been designed to be highly modular with plenty of room for expansion.
 Therefore:
 * if you are researcher who has developed a spatial-audio related method and want it integrated into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...

 then please feel free to do so and submit a pull request.
 Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help in the implementation if needed :- )
+We may also be able to help with the implementation if needed :- )

 ## Contributors